jeremyschuurmans/palledorous.github.io/_posts/2019-09-10-tdd_basics_how_to_write_an_rspec_test.markdown

 3. Our method will need to then return `9876554321`.
 4. So, since our method call is set to the variable `ordered_1`, if our code works, we expect `ordered_1` to equal `9876554321`.

 The beauty of RSpec is that it gives us several methods that we can use to set expectations for working code.
 In this example, we're utilizing the methods `expect`, `to`, and `equal`.
-I'll talk about others, and give you resources on them in subsequent posts.

 ```ruby
 describe 'descending_order' do